DicksonWu654/Hybrid-Quantum-Classical-Neural-Networks-for-Diabetic-Retinopathy/README.md

 Now, practically speaking, we don't need the quantum part of our model.
 But it's just fun to include and play around with!

+If you're curious to learn more - check out my [Article!](https://dickson-wu.medium.com/using-hybrid-quantum-classical-neural-networks-to-screen-diabetic-retinopathy-10bc0a633a10) Also check out my [Video!](https://youtu.be/kYPS387eLM8)

 ## Acknowledgements

 * [Information about QML in General](https://arxiv.org/pdf/1907.05415.pdf)